-Tony Bradman's historical fiction novel Viking Boy is used in classrooms around the country and his new book, Viking Boy - The Real Story, draws on those adventures to give more information about life as a Viking.
+Tony Bradman's historical fiction novel Viking Boy is used in classrooms around the country and his new book, Viking Boy - The Real Story, draws on those adventures and his extensive research to give more information about life as a Viking.

-Tony's children's books have sold more than 2 million copies worldwide, and has been published in North America, Australia, New Zealand, Japan and Europe.
-He lives in South London.
+Tony lives in South London.
+His children's books have sold more than 2 million copies worldwide, and he has been published in North America, Australia, New Zealand, Japan and Europe.

 Viking Boy - The Real Story (Walker Books)